MIT startup’s unique approach to improving human mobility is helping it gain traction in a competitive landscape.

 Some of the biggest companies in the world are spending billions in the race to develop self-driving vehicles that can go anywhere.
 Meanwhile, Optimus Ride, a startup out of MIT, is already helping people get around by taking a different approach.

 The company’s autonomous vehicles only drive in areas it comprehensively maps, or geofences.
-Self-driving vehicles can safely move through these areas at about 25 miles per hour with today’s technology.
+Self-driving vehicles can safely move through these areas at about 25 miles (40 km) per hour with today’s technology.

 By partnering with developers, the Optimus team is currently focused on deploying its vehicles in communities with residential and commercial buildings, retirement communities, corporate and university campuses, airports, resorts, and smart cities.
 The founders estimate the combined value of transportation services in those markets to be over $600 billion.

 “We believe this is an important, huge business, but we also believe this is the first addressable market in the sense that we believe the first autonomous vehicles that will generate profits and make business sense will appear in these environments, because you can build the tech much more quickly,” says Chin, who co-founded the company with Albert Huang SM ’05, Ph.D. ’10, Jenny Larios Berlin MCP ’14, MBA ’15, Ramiro Almeida, and Class of 1948 Career Development Professor of Aeronautics and Astronautics Sertac Karaman.